Items tagged “hip”

 The Ficat and Arlet classification uses a combination of plain radiographs, MRI, and clinical features to stage avascular necrosis of the femoral head.
 Classification stage 0 plain radiograph: normal MRI: normal clinical symptoms: nil stage I plain radiograph: normal or minor osteopenia ...

-Idiopathic transient osteoporosis of the hip (ITOH) is a self-limiting clinical entity of unknown cause, although almost certainly a vascular basis and possible overactivity of the sympathetic system exists.
-There is some controversy as to whether ITOH represents a very early, reversible stage o...
+Transient osteoporosis of the hip, also known as (transient) bone marrow edema syndrome of the hip, is a self-limiting clinical entity of unknown cause, although almost certainly a vascular basis and possible overactivity of the sympathetic system exists.
+There is some controversy as to whether ...

 Perthes disease, also known as Legg-Calvé-Perthes disease, refers to idiopathic osteonecrosis of the femoral epiphysis seen in children.
 It should not be confused with Perthes lesion of the shoulder.
 It is a diagnosis of exclusion and other causes of osteonecrosis (including sickle cell disease...

 Pitt pit refers to an oval or round lucency in the anterosuperior aspect of the femoral neck, just distal to the articular surface.
 It represents a herniation of synovium or soft tissues into the bone through a cortical defect, hence the alternate name synovial herniation pit.
 They are usually a...

 Shenton line is an imaginary curved line drawn along the inferior border of the superior pubic ramus (superior border of the obturator foramen) and along the inferomedial border of the neck of femur.
 This line should be continuous and smooth.
 Interruption of the Shenton line can indicate (in ...